 Buffering

-When Fluent Bit processes data, it uses the system memory (heap) as a primary and temporary place to store the record logs before they get delivered, in this private memory area the records are processed.
+When Fluent Bit processes data, it uses the system memory (heap) as a primary and temporary place to store the record logs before they get delivered.
+The records are processed in this private memory area.

-Buffering refers to the ability to store the records somewhere, and while they are processed and delivered, still be able to store more.
-Buffering in memory is the fastest mechanism, but there are certain scenarios where it requires special strategies to deal with backpressure, data safety or reduce memory consumption by the service in constrained environments.
+Buffering is the ability to store the records, and continue storing incoming data while previous data is processed and delivered.
+Buffering in memory is the fastest mechanism, but there are scenarios requiring special strategies to deal with backpressure, data safety, or to reduce memory consumption by the service in constrained environments.

-Network failures or latency on third party service is pretty common, and on scenarios where we cannot deliver data fast enough as we receive new data to process, we likely will face backpressure.
+Network failures or latency in third party service is common.
+When data can't be delivered fast enough and new data to process arrives, the system can face backpressure.

-Both mechanisms are not mutually exclusive and when the data is ready to be processed or delivered it will always be in memory, while other data in the queue might be in the file system until is ready to be processed and moved up to memory.
+These mechanisms aren't mutually exclusive.
+When data is ready to be processed or delivered it's always be in memory, while other data in the queue might be in the file system until is ready to be processed and moved up to memory.

-To learn more about the buffering configuration in Fluent Bit, please jump to the Buffering & Storage section.
+To learn more about the buffering configuration in Fluent Bit, see Buffering & Storage.

 Last updated